cloudwalk/brlc-monorepo/contracts/capybara-finance-v2/docs/description.md

     * `0` — the address is not provided or zero.
     * `type(uint64).max` — the address is the borrower of the sub-loan.
 4. Operations are ordered in the sub-loan linked list by timestamp and then by ID: earlier timestamps come first, and matching timestamps are ordered by lower IDs before higher ones.
 5. Loans (a group of sub-loans) can be taken starting with a timestamp in the past.
 If zero is provided, the current block timestamp is used.
 Loans cannot be taken in the future.
+Additionally, `startTimestamp == 1` is rejected as a special reserved value.
 6. No direct token transfers to or from a pool.
 Tokens always move through the lending market contract.
 Examples:
     * Taking a loan:
       * `borrowedAmount`: LP => LM => borrower
       * `addonAmount`: LP => LM => addonTreasury
     * Repaying a loan:
       * `repaymentAmount`: borrower => LM => LP
 7. Late fee rate change operations can have any timestamp, but the new rate is applied only if the operation timestamp is not later than the sub-loan due date.
-8. You cannot activate a grace period for a sub-loan that was taken without one (initial grace discount rate equals zero).
-Any operation that changes the grace discount rate from zero to a non-zero value is rejected.
-9. You cannot deactivate a grace period for a sub-loan that was taken with one (the initial grace discount rate is non-zero).
-Any operation that changes the grace discount rate from non-zero to zero is rejected.
+Similarly for clawback fee rate change operations.
-10. There is currently no special amount for full sub-loan repayment.
+8. There is currently no special amount for full sub-loan repayment.
 In V1 you could pass `type(uint256).max`; in V2 only explicit repayment and discount amounts are supported.
 If a special amount is added in the future, it must be converted to the outstanding balance when the operation is added, not when it is processed.
-11. Batch view functions that return arrays of structs are no longer exposed.
+9. Batch view functions that return arrays of structs are no longer exposed.
 This keeps the ABI forward-compatible when structs gain new fields: returning a single struct remains backward compatible, whereas returning an array forces an ABI update and couples smart contracts to backend updates.
 To keep backend reads consistent, call the individual view functions against the same block number (not `latest`) and aggregate the results.
 Most blockchain libraries also let you batch JSON-RPC calls; for example, see https://docs.ethers.org/v6/api/providers/jsonrpc/#JsonRpcApiProviderOptions.
-12. All rates are expressed as multiplied by `INTEREST_RATE_FACTOR = 10^9` (see the `Constants` contract).
+10. All rates are expressed as multiplied by `INTEREST_RATE_FACTOR = 10^9` (see the `Constants` contract).
-13. The tracked, repaid and discount parts of sub-loans are not rounded financially (according to the accuracy factor) as well as fees, they are stored in the contract in the raw form.
+11. The tracked, repaid and discount parts of sub-loans are not rounded financially (according to the accuracy factor) as well as fees, they are stored in the contract in the raw form.
 Only the sum of tracked parts are rounded when calculating the outstanding balance of a sub-loan.
 That rounded value is exposed by the separate field of the preview structures returned by the view functions.
-14. The financially rounded values are calculated using the standard mathematical rules and the following rule: if the initial value for rounding is not zero and the rounded value is zero, then the rounded value is set to the accuracy factor.
+12. The financially rounded values are calculated using the standard mathematical rules and the following rule: if the initial value for rounding is not zero and the rounded value is zero, then the rounded value is set to the accuracy factor.
 Examples of rounding for BRLC (6 decimals, accuracy factor = 10_000):
     * 1.009999 => 1.01,
     * 1.005000 => 1.01,
     * 1.004999 => 1.00,